The European Union was the first to support Quantum research. This was in the year 1999. Now there is a fund with 1 billion Euro: https://qt.eu/

 The Polylogue Centre takes in so far the Quantum movement of scientist as a model, as it led to the Flagship Quantum in the EU, as their success is based on the signatures of 3,500 scientists.
-However, the Polylogue Centre has a very different background of cooperation and the public spheres.
-The foundation for further projects of the Polylogue Centre include: – Basic innovations in the field of digitisation – 8 world conferences (starting at the UNESCO headquarters in Paris 1999) with up to 7.000 participants from more than 100 countries – Polylogue Europe-Africa, Africa-Europe (conferences in Yaounde, Ragusa, Oran) – World project of the Mountains – World Cookbook – Network of 10,000 stakeholders – Basic innovations in the field of quantum technology – Etc.
+However, the Polylogue Centre has a very different background of cooperation and public spheres.
+The foundation for further projects of the Polylogue Centre include: Basic innovations in the field of digitisation – 8 world conferences (starting at the UNESCO headquarters in Paris 1999) with up to 7.000 participants from more than 100 countries – Polylogue Europe-Africa, Africa-Europe (conferences in Yaounde, Ragusa, Oran) – World Project of the Mountains – World Cookbook – Network of 10,000 stakeholders – Basic innovations in the field of quantum technology – Etc.

-The current projects with October 2018 are: – the multilingual development of the homepage – the establishment of a Digital World Museum of Mountains – Polylogue Europe Africa, Africa-Europe – the development of quantum technology away from the numerical analysis and the Algorithms/ this means a language for structuring the operations – Further development of the Encyclopaedia of Multilingual Cultural Studies – the use of the quantum technology for automated language translation – the Organization of forums with up to 25,000 participants every two years – The establishment of a World Cultural Council modelled on the World Climate Council.
+The current projects of the Polylogue Centre are: the multilingual development of the homepage – the establishment of a Digital World Museum of Mountains – Polylogue Europe Africa, Africa-Europe – the development of quantum technology away from the numerical analysis and the Algorithms/ this means a language for structuring the operations – further development of the Encyclopaedia of Multilingual Cultural Studies – the use of the quantum technology for automated language translation – the Organization of forums with up to 25,000 participants every two years – The establishment of a World Cultural Council modelled in the way of the World Climate Council.

-The core is about a shift away from racist or nationalist constructions since the 18th and 19th century, who served the war.
+The core is about a shift away from racist or nationalist constructions since the 18th and 19th century, who served the wars.
 It’s about a rediscovery of Erasmus of Rotterdam, and all those who stand for creativity, collaboration, synergies, scientific approaches and for a culture of peace.
 To do this, findings and proposals were developed.
 They could be an excellent foundation for the European Peace Project.

 Sc.Dir.Dr.
 Herbert Arlt